How to Open CAB Files on Mac

 What Files Are Typically Inside a CAB Archive?

-CAB files from Windows installers commonly contain DLL libraries, EXE executables, INF driver configuration files, SYS driver binaries, MUI localization resources, and XML manifests.
-Font distribution CABs contain TTF or OTF font files alongside license documents.
-Windows Update packages include system files organized by architecture (x86, x64, ARM64).
-For Mac users, the most practically useful contents are font files, documentation, configuration templates, and media assets.
-DLL and EXE files extracted from CAB archives cannot run on macOS, but their resources (icons, images, strings) can be examined with appropriate tools.
+CAB files from Windows installers commonly contain DLL libraries, EXE executables, INF driver configuration files, SYS driver binaries, MUI localization resources, and XML manifests that describe component relationships.
+Font distribution CABs contain TTF or OTF font files alongside license documents and installation scripts.
+Windows Update packages include system files organized by architecture (x86, x64, ARM64) with accompanying catalog files for signature verification.
+For Mac users, the most practically useful contents are font files that can be installed directly on macOS, documentation in PDF or HTML format, configuration templates that reveal software settings, and media assets like icons, images, and sound files.
+DLL and EXE files extracted from CAB archives cannot run on macOS natively, but their resources (icons, images, embedded strings) can be examined with resource extraction tools.

 Can You Extract CAB Files on Mac with the Terminal?

 macOS does not include a native CAB extraction utility in the Terminal.
-The open source "cabextract" tool can be installed through Homebrew with "brew install cabextract" and provides command line CAB extraction.
-The Python standard library does not include CAB support.
-For users who prefer a graphical interface over command line tools, UnFox provides drag and drop CAB extraction with progress tracking and file previews.
-UnFox requires no Homebrew installation or Terminal configuration.
+The open source "cabextract" tool can be installed through Homebrew with "brew install cabextract" and provides command line CAB extraction with support for all Microsoft compression methods.
+The Python standard library does not include CAB support, though third party packages exist.
+For users who prefer a graphical interface over command line tools, UnFox provides drag and drop CAB extraction with progress tracking, file previews, and disk space validation.
+UnFox requires no Homebrew installation, no Terminal configuration, and no familiarity with command line arguments.

 Frequently Asked Questions